 It's not every day that the circus comes to town, but it'll be here in Marin this Memorial Day weekend!
-American Crown Circus sets up its big top on the grounds of St. Vincent's School for Boys in Marinwood, just south of Novato, on May 24, 25, 26 and 27.
+American Crown Circus sets up its big top on the grounds of St. Vincent's School for Boys in Marinwood, just south of Novato, May 26–30.
 American Crown Circus is a family run, bilingual circus that features acrobats, high wire acts, and clowns (but no exotic animals).
-Read about our visit to the circus last year here.
+Read about our visit to the circus here.

 The circus is the major fundraiser for the Rotary Club of Novato Sunrise, which has brought a professional traveling tent circus to Marin every year since 1997.
 Profits from the circus support local community projects.